How are we all this week? Good, I hope.

 WHERE TO START IF PATTERN SCARES YOU

-TIP: Use one predominate pattern and introduce smaller proportioned additional pattern to your spaces.
+TIP: Use one predominant pattern and introduce smaller proportioned additional pattern to your spaces.
 Your eyes won’t know where to focus on if there are too many large scaled conflicting patterned elements.

 MIX & MATCH